lorenzo-severini/ros2-treasure-navigation/README.md

 ## Authors

-* [lorenzo-severini](https://github.com/lorenzo-severini): Co-creator and developer of the ROS2 navigation and treasure hunt functionality.
+* [Lorenzo Severini](https://github.com/lorenzo-severini): Co-creator and developer of the ROS2 navigation and treasure hunt functionality.
-* [David-Z2812](https://github.com/david-z2812): Co-creator and developer of the ROS2 navigation and treasure hunt functionality.
+* [David Zipperstein](https://github.com/david-z2812): Co-creator and developer of the ROS2 navigation and treasure hunt functionality.

 ## Credits